 During stage 1 the battery voltage is increased gradually while the current is limited to start the charging process and protect the battery.
 At stage 2 the voltage rises to 14.4V to deliver the bulk charge to the battery.
 When the battery is charged, the voltage is decreased at stage 3 to 13.6V to deliver a float charge to maintain the battery in the fully charged state.
 The charger can be left switched on continuously as required.

 The battery charger / power converter also provides power to the leisure equipment when the mains supply is connected.
 This module supplies DC to the leisure equipment up to a maximum of 25 Amps (300 Watts), therefore the available power is distributed between the leisure load and the battery, with the leisure load taking priority as per the following example:

-Leisure Available power for battery
+Leisure load Available power for battery charging

-Load charging

 5A 20A

 10A 15A

 15A 10A

 20A 5A

-A WARNING: Under heavy loads the Battery Charger case may become hot.
+AWARNING: Under heavy loads the Battery Charger case may become hot.
 ALWAYS ensure the ventilation slots have a clear flow of air.
 Do not place combustible materials against / adjacent to the charger.

+Leisure Battery

-8.17 Leisure Battery A) Type / Selection
+A) Type / Selection

-For optimum performance and safety, it is essential that only a proprietary brand LEISURE battery is used and it is suggested to select a battery from the NCC Verified Battery Scheme with a typical capacity of 75 to 120 Ah (Ampere / hours).
-Depending on the prospective use of the vehicle, the correct type should be selected (A, B or C, according to the NCC Verified Battery Scheme).
+For optimum performance and safety, it is essential that only a proprietary brand LEISURE battery is used and it is suggested to select a battery from the NCC Verified Battery Scheme with a typical capacity of 75 to 180 Ah (Ampere / hours).
+Depending on the prospective use of the vehicle the correct type should be selected (A, B or C).
 A normal car battery is NOT suitable.
 This battery should always be connected when the system is in use.

 The PSU is configured to work with standard lead acid leisure batteries, and in most cases is also compatible with the latest range of Absorbed Glass Matt (AGM) batteries.
-The system is also suitable for Lithium batteries with built-in Battery Management Systems BMS.
-Before fitting non-standard batteries, please check that the charging profile described in 8.16 is suitable for the type of battery by referring to the battery documentation or battery manufacturer.
+The system is also suitable for Lithium batteries with built-in Battery Management Systems (BMS).
+Before fitting non-standard batteries please check that the charging profile as described above is suitable for the type of battery by referring to the battery documentation or battery manufacturer.